hammadreal02/Physical-AI-and-Robotics/docs/01-module-ros2/chapter-2.md

 sidebar_position: 2
 ---

-# ROS 2 Fundamentals: Week 2 - Nodes, Topics, and Messages
+# Nodes, Topics, and Messages - Week 02

-This week, we dive deeper into the core communication mechanisms of ROS 2: Nodes, Topics, and Messages.
+### This week, we dive deeper into the core communication mechanisms of ROS 2:

+Nodes, Topics, and Messages.
 Understanding how these components interact is fundamental to building any ROS 2 application.

 ## ROS 2 Nodes: The Building Blocks